 Overseas applicants will require IELTS with an overall score of 6.5 with no less than 5.5 in any category, or an equivalent accepted English qualification.
 Accepted English qualifications can be viewed here.

 Months of entry

-MA Bilingualism, Education and Society challenges students to think deeply about their own professional contexts and settings, their place and role within this, and the possibilities for development, change, and generating practice knowledge and innovations.
+You’ll think deeply about your own professional context and settings, your role and place within this, and the possibilities for development, change and generating practice knowledge and innovations.

 Qualification, course duration and attendance options